-Roast Pheasant slathered in duck fat then oven roasted is an easy pheasant dish perfect to serve up for family dinner.
+This Easy Roast Pheasant Recipe is slathered in butter and truffle oil then oven roasted.
+An easy pheasant dish perfect to serve up for family dinner.

 I'm thrilled to finally share a simple and delicious recipe for Easy Roast Pheasant for all of you pheasant hunters and busy parents out there.
 With just a few ingredients and straightforward steps, you'll have a mouthwatering pheasant dish that you can serve up to those hungry kids with a side of mashed potatoes or another one of your favorite side dishes.
 Or you can transform the cooked pheasant meat and use it in Pheasant Fritters or a Pheasant Pot Pie.